NYU Violets men's basketball: Division I history

 While a member of Division I, the Violets' basketball team registered a great deal of success.
 An early member who starred for the team in 1910 and 1911 was Lazarus Joseph (1891–1966), later a NY State Senator and New York City Comptroller.

 The school's best NCAA tournament result was finishing runner-up to Oklahoma State (then Oklahoma A&M), coached by the legendary Henry Iba. at the 1945 NCAA tournament.
 NYU returned to the Final Four in 1960, losing to Ohio State, whose roster featured Jerry Lucas and John Havlicek.

 NYU achieved even more success in the years before the advent of the NCAA tournament in 1939.
 In 1920 NYU won the Amateur Athletic Union national championship tournament, led by the Helms Athletic Foundation Player of the Year, Howard Cann.
 Cann returned to coach at NYU after graduation, serving as head basketball coach from 1923 to 1958 and leading NYU to notable success.
 The Violets were undefeated in the 1933–1934 season, posting a 16–0 record.
 After winning the first ten games to start the following season, the school's winning streak was broken in an overtime loss at Yale.
-The loss to Yale was the only setback during the 1934–1935 season, during which NYU finished 19–1 and was named the best team in the nation (retrospectively) by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+The loss to Yale was the only setback during the 1934–1935 season, during which NYU finished 19–1 and was retroactively named the best team in the nation by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+However, these findings are unofficial and unrecognized by the NCAA.
 Finally, the year before the NCAA tournament was created, NYU reached the Final Four at the 1938 National Invitation Tournament.

 For the seasons before the AP Poll began ranking college basketball teams in 1949, the Premo-Porretta Poll retrospectively ranks NYU among the final top 5 teams nationally for a number of seasons, including #1 in 1935, #2 in 1909 and 1934, #3 in 1920, #4 in 1921, and #5 in 1930.
 NYU also appeared in the first AP Poll issued, on January 18, 1949.
 The school made its final appearance in the Division I AP Poll ranked at #10 on December 24, 1964.

 The Violets' most recent post-season accomplishment as a Division I college was finishing as the runner-up to BYU in the 1966 National Invitation Tournament.
 NYU previously also finished as runner-up in the 1948 National Invitation Tournament, and in third place in the 1959 National Invitation Tournament.

 NYU was a member of the Metropolitan New York Conference from 1933 to 1963, and won four conference titles after the conference officially began sponsoring men's basketball in 1946.

 The program was disbanded following a disastrous 5–20 season in 1970–71.
 When NYU ended its program, the Violets were still tied for 14th nationally in Final Four appearances (2), and 28th nationally in all-time appearances at the NCAA Division I tournament (6).